-Reality Consulting Limited GDPR compliance
+Reality Consulting Limited data

-Reality maintains only basic details about existing customers, or about prospective customers who have contacted Reality to enquire about possible work.
-These details are limited to:
+about prospective Customers who have contacted Reality to enquire about

 · Job title

 · Organisation worked for

 All of Reality’s Customers and prospects are personnel working within NHS organisations, and whose contact details are generally a matter of public record.
 As such, none of the data held about these individuals can be deemed sensitive.